VladKopanev/zio-saga/README.md

 # ZIO-SAGA

-This library helps to implement Saga Pattern in purely function way.
+This library helps to implement Saga Pattern in purely functional way.

 It allows you to compose your requests and compensating actions in one distributed transaction without boilerplate.